skonfig/extra/type/__netbox/man.rst

 application to help manage and document computer networks.

 It installs it with the user ``netbox`` at ``/opt/netbox`` with `python-venv`.
 It setup systemd unit files for the services `netbox` and `netbox-rq`.
+The `netbox` service only wrap all netbox related services, e.g. restarting and so one will be delegated to all related services.

+The application is still not accessable because WSGI server is required.
 To access the application through WSGI, uWSGI or Gunicorn can be used.
 The setup can be done via there own types `__netbox_gunicorn` and `__netbox_uwsgi`.